rocktohq/rocktohq/README.md

 ## 👀 Current overview
 ### 🔭 I’m working on - Online class management system.
-### 🌱 I’m exploring - MongoDB Queries.
+### 🌱 I’m exploring - MongoDB and NextJS.
-### 👯 I’m looking - For collaborating on open source projects.
+### 👯 I’m looking - For collaborating on any unique project.
 ### 🤔 I’m trying - To develop my skills.
 ### ⚡ Fun fact - I love back-end and anime.